MistyCommunity/Documentation/src/content/apis/api-reference/rest.md

 Return Values
 - Result (array) - Returns an array of information about the image with the following fields:
-  - height (float) - The height of the image in pixels.
+  - height (integer) - The height of the image in pixels.
   - name (string) - The name of the saved file.
   - userAddedAsset (boolean) - If `true`, the file was added by the user.
 If `false`, the file is one of Misty's system files.
-  - width (float) - The width of the image in pixels.
+  - width (integer) - The width of the image in pixels.

 #### Option 2